We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Now that you've got the gist, here are some more options you can try to replace text with:

-• Append Text – You can add additional text at the beginning or end of existing items by appending it to any final URL you select.
+• Append text.
+Add text to the start or end of an item, including any final URL you select.

 Statistics in Google AdWords Editor